Guidelines for disposal of Vegetative "Yard Waste"

 Yard waste is also permitted to be placed out for collection in biodegradable paper bags.Yard waste is not permitted to be placed out in plastic bags; Yard waste placed out in plastic bags will not be collected.
 Additionally, ripped and torn bags may not be accepted and must be re-bagged for collection.

-Branches must be cut into lengths which do not exceed four (4) feet and securely bundled in a manner which does not exceed fifty (50) pounds.
+Branches must be cut into lengths which do not exceed four (4) feet and securely bundled and tied in a manner which does not exceed fifty (50) pounds.
 Trunks and similar log pieces must be cut to lengths no larger than (2) feet, no thicker than six (6) inches in diameter, no heavier than (50) pounds then neatly stacked curbside for removal.

 Why should I GRASScycle?